 What is Acupuncture used for?

-People use acupuncture to relieve pain and treat certain health conditions.
+People use acupuncture to relieve pain and to help manage certain health conditions.
 You can use it by itself or as part of a Western and Eastern Medicine integrated healthcare treatment program.
-Studies have found promising results for the use of acupuncture to treat nausea and vomiting related to pregnancy, chemotherapy, and post-surgery pain.
+Studies have found promising results for the use of acupuncture for nausea and vomiting related to pregnancy, chemotherapy, and post-surgery pain.
 Acupuncture also may be useful for:

 - Stroke rehabilitation, which involves relearning skills that a person lost because of brain damage from a stroke.